Teething Remedies and Help for New Puppies

 Also, read my article on (3) Separation Anxiety.

-One of the common toys is a Kong.
+One of the common toys is Kongs.
 I would never ever give a kong to a puppy or an adult dog.
-They are pretty colours therefore with constant chewing these chemicals and colours can leach out, I always give them natural air dried treats.
+They are made of s rubbery type material and have strong colours none of which is natural, therefore with constant chewing these chemicals and colours will leach out.
+That is why I always give my own dogs natural air dried treats as nature intended.

 Crates and Playpens: Crating your dog or puppy can have many benefits.
 It speeds up toilet training;